-The pristine wilderness and friendly community of Cordova offers visitors the rare opportunity to step back in time into the solitude of tranquil bays surrounded by deep forests, sweeping glaciers and majestic mountain peaks.
+A friendly community surrounded by pristine wilderness: step back in time into the solitude of tranquil bays surrounded by deep forests, sweeping glaciers and majestic mountain peaks.

 Whatever time of year you find yourself in Cordova, there will be amazing opportunities for viewing wildlife.
 A trip on the ferry or sightseeing boat trip into the sound may give you views of orca whales, sea otters, porpoises, harbor seals, sea lions, eagles and a diverse array of birds.
 The month of May brings millions of shorebirds to Cordova, and the community celebrates with the Copper River Delta Shorebird Festival.